nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 |           VIP                |     ids evenly divisible by 5        |
 |        Management            |   ids evenly divisible by 3 and 5    |

 The priority queue is sorted based on different ranking formulas associated with each of the different work order classifications.
-Note that Management requests will be ranked ahead of all non management requests which are all ranked amongst themselves according to a function of time seconds in the queue.
+Note that Management requests will always be prioritised ahead of all non management requests.

 |    Classification Type      |       Formula       |
 | ---------------------------- | --------------------------- |